Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 The targeting is automated for the most part.

 Why?
-Because Google uses machine learning to deliver the best combinations of your headlines, image, and descriptions to the audience that is most likely to take action on the ad.
+Because Google uses machine learning to deliver the best combinations of headlines, images, and descriptions to the audience most likely to take action on the ad.

 The Main Reasons Why Many Fail in Using Google Ads for Real Estate